2005 Miami Dolphins season

 The 2005 Miami Dolphins season was the franchise’s 40th overall, the 36th as a member of the National Football League.
 The Dolphins managed to improve upon their previous season’s output of 4–12, posting a winning record of 9–7.
-They finished the season on a six-game win streak and ended their season with an upset over the defending back-to-back Super Bowl champion New England Patriots, the Dolphins' second straight year beating them as defending champions.
+They finished the season on a six-game win streak, being eliminated from playoff contention by week 15 after the Chargers and Steelers won, and ended their season with an upset over the defending back-to-back Super Bowl champion New England Patriots, the Dolphins' second straight year beating them as defending champions.